-Due to COVID-19 and the sustained impact, your company has made the decision to continue to allow employees to work from home going forward.
+In order to attract and retain the best talent, your company has made the decision to continue to allow employees to work from home indefinitely.

 To you, the HR Manager, “home” means employees must work from the address on their paycheck, but to the employee, “home” just means they can work remotely from anywhere they choose.
-And some have chosen to work in another state for the next several months, while others have chosen to work in another country.
+And some have chosen to work in another state while others have chosen to work in another country.

-Your mobility tax provider informs you that your remote workers are potentially creating reporting and withholding tax risks and compliance requirements for themselves and the company when they work outside of their Home jurisdiction.
-You now realize you need to know exactly where everyone is working so you can begin to address any potential compliance risks that are arising.
+Your mobility tax provider has informed you that when your remote workers work outside of their Home jurisdiction, they are potentially creating reporting and withholding tax risks and compliance requirements for both themselves and the company.
+You now realize you need to know exactly where everyone is working so you can begin to address any potential compliance risks.

-Your plan of action is to not only create a tracking process so you can understand where your employees are but to also create an approval process whereby anyone who wants to work remotely must request approval before doing so.
-You have no idea where to start or how to set up a tracking process or what to include in the approval process.
+Your plan of action is to establish a tracking process to monitor your employees' locations and an approval process for remote work requests.
+However, you're facing challenges in setting up the tracking process and determining the necessary components for the approval process.
 And the requests to work remotely keep pouring in.
 And the tax risks continue to grow and evolve.
 And you still have all your other job duties to perform.

 Here is the reality.
-Over the past year, there has been a huge uptick in remote workers, causing workloads—required to manage this population—to increase significantly.
-Couple this with a current tight job market where there are more open positions than qualified candidates in the HR and mobility space, and you have a recipe for stress and job fatigue.
-What we are hearing in the marketplace is that HR and mobility managers are overwhelmed and struggling to deal with the new future of remote work.
-All of this, plus the continuing COVID impact, is causing more than just headaches.
-Here is a sampling of the feedback we have recently heard:
+Over the past several years, there has been a huge uptick in remote workers, causing workloads—required to manage this population—to increase significantly.
+Couple this with a tight job market where there are more open positions than qualified candidates in the HR and mobility space, and you have a recipe for stress and job fatigue.

 So, what can be done to reduce this stress?
-Below we look at some of the issues facing HR and mobility teams and some actionable ideas that can be implemented to help.
+Below we look at some of the issues facing HR and mobility teams and provide actionable ideas that can be implemented today.

-What are some of the issues HR and mobility managers are facing due to this expanded remote workforce?
+What are some of the issues HR and mobility managers are facing due to the expanded remote workforce?

 Mobility managers do not have enough resources or staff to create proper remote workforce policies, frameworks, or approval processes.

-We have heard from many HR and mobility managers who feel like they are “building the airplane while flying it”—essentially creating processes and policies as they go, with no clear plan of action and little help along the way.
+We have heard from many HR and mobility managers who feel like they are “building the airplane while flying it”—creating processes and policies as they go, with no clear plan of action and little help along the way.

 In an ideal situation, every company would have a full team dedicated to managing the company’s entire workforce—including employees on international assignment, business travelers, remote workers, and hybrid workers.
 This team would be responsible for knowing where every employee is, how long they have been there, and what job they are performing in that location.
-This team would then be responsible for creating a policy and approval process for employees who wish to or have a need to work outside of their Home jurisdiction.
-And this policy and approval process would consider the many different tax laws and compliance requirements of each jurisdiction.
+They would then be tasked with creating a policy and approval process for employees who want or need to work outside of their Home jurisdiction.
+Also, this policy and approval process would consider the many different tax laws and compliance requirements of each jurisdiction.

-HR managers need to provide a duty of care for their remote workforce but struggle to know where everyone is working.
+The employer has a duty of care to provide for the safety and security of their remote workforce but struggle to know where everyone is working.

-At some point, every company that has mobile employees faces the question of “where are all of my employees located?”.
-This issue was amplified by the pandemic and now with companies adapting to the future of work and remote workforces, knowing where their employees are—and what they are doing—has leapt to the top of the CEO agenda.
-Many questions come to light in the face of a fully remote workforce, especially when you are unsure where they are located:
+At some point, every company that has mobile employees faces the question of “where are all of my employees located.”
+This issue has been amplified by the upward trend in remote workforces.
+Knowing where their employees are—and what they are doing—has leapt to the top of the CEO agenda.
+Many questions come to light in the face of a remote workforce, especially when you are unsure where they are located: